-This summer, we should have been welcoming you to the Pleasance.
-However, for the first time in 36 years, the gates are locked and the Courtyard stands empty.
+2020 wasn’t quite the year any of us expected.
+We should have spent those months welcoming you to the Pleasance.
+However, for the first time in 36 years, the Courtyard gates in Edinburgh were locked and our London theatre stood empty.

-280 shows have been cancelled, over 1,000 performers have been affected, countless experiences have been lost.
-The consequences have been devastating, both on and off the stage.
+Over 300 shows were cancelled, over 1,000 performers affected, countless experiences were lost.
+The consequences were devastating, both on and off the stage.

-To make sure the Pleasance and everyone we support can return in 2021, we need your help.
+To make sure the Pleasance and everyone we support can continue, we still very much need your help.

 We are not-for-profit, a charity funded by our ticket sales, receiving no regular government subsidy.
-By donating the cost of a ticket from this year's festival, you’ll help make sure we can be there in the future.
+By donating the cost of a ticket, you’ll help make sure we can continue to be there in the future.